SEL1028 : Introduction to the Structure of Language 2: Morphology and Meaning

 |Semester 2 Credit Value:||20|

-To introduce the concepts and categories of linguistic morphology, while further developing students’ knowledge of language sounds and systems, and of English sentence structure.
-The module will introduce the linguistic terminology used in the subfields of morphology, syntax and phonology, and will help the student to develop knowledge of the morphological and morphophonological variation shown by the world’s languages.
+To introduce the concepts and categories of linguistic morphology (the interface between syntax and phonology) and of semantics and pragmatics (linguistic meaning beyond the syntactic).
+The module will introduce the linguistic terminology used in the subfields of morphology, semantics and pragmatics, and will help the student to develop knowledge of the morphological and morphophonological variation shown by the world’s languages.

-The module will also help to develop students’ abilities to undertake morphological, syntactic and phonological analysis and argumentation.
+The module will also help to develop students’ abilities to undertake morphological, semantic and pragmatic analysis and argumentation.

-In developing students' understanding of the applications of morphology, syntax and phonology in linguistic problem-solving, the module will provide a practical, analytical, and theoretical foundation for more advanced modules handling syntax, phonology and morphology.
+In developing students' understanding of the applications of morphology, semantics and pragmatics in linguistic problem-solving, the module will provide a practical, analytical, and theoretical foundation for more advanced modules and independent study work handling these topics.

 Outline Of Syllabus